BuddyForms/BuddyForms-Moderation/readme.txt

 3. **Button Logic in the Front-end edit Screen**

 == Changelog ==

+= 1.2.5 08.Feb.
+2018 =
+* Final clean for sub lists, especially mobile and really small screens
+* Adding the custom post status to the list of all post.
+* Adding a Post states to this new customs statuses.
+* Udated the freemius sdk

 = 1.2.3 07.06.2017 =
 * Added anonymous support to the moderation extension.
 It is now possible to use anonymous author and moderation together